softwarefactory-project/sf-operator/doc/deployment/getting_started.md

 > Currently, the namespace must allow `privileged` containers to run.
 Indeed the `zuul-executor` container requires extra privileges because of [bubblewrap](https://github.com/containers/bubblewrap).

-For this example we will create **sf** namespace.
-The last three commands below configure privileged access on this namespace; modify the commands accordingly if using an existing namespace.
+In this example we will create a dedicated namespace called **sf**.
+Then the next three commands below configure privileged access on this namespace; modify the commands as needed if using a different namespace.

 > Note that these commands might need to be run by a user with enough privileges to create and modify namespaces and policies.